-Have you ever wondered how much life insurance costs?
+Have you ever wondered how much is life insurance in Canada?

-Depending on the type of life insurance coverage you choose, your premium could be anywhere from a few dollars to a few hundred dollars per month.
+Depending on the type of life insurance coverage you choose, your life insurance premium could be anywhere from a few dollars to a few hundred dollars per month.

 How much does life insurance cost in Canada?